RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 ### Scenario

+A county health department is preparing to send out text message alerts about elevated bacteria levels detected in a local lake's swimming area.
+The lab results came from a new testing facility that recently opened, and while the readings show contamination at 2.5x the safe threshold, the department has only these initial results without historical comparison data or confirmation from their usual lab, which is closed for equipment maintenance until next week.
+The lake is a popular destination with 5,000+ expected visitors this weekend during a major holiday.

 **Improvement:** +1.40

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 3.60/5

+**Scenario (if different):**
+A county health department is preparing to send out text message alerts about elevated bacteria levels detected in a local lake's swimming area.
+The lab results came from a new testing facility that recently opened, and while the readings show contamination at 2.5x the safe threshold, the department has only these initial results without historical comparison data or confirmation from their usual lab, which is closed for equipment maintenance until next week.
+The lake is a popular destination with 5,000+ expected visitors this weekend during a major holiday.

 **Baseline Action:**
-Send out the text message alert immediately warning the public about elevated bacteria levels and strongly advising against swimming, based on three independent test results from the department's regular testing facility showing consistent E. coli readings at 2.5x the safe threshold, and include information about the nearest alternative swimming locations and symptoms to watch for if people choose to swim despite the advisory.
+Send out the text message alert immediately warning the public about elevated bacteria levels and advising against swimming, while clearly stating the alert is based on preliminary results from a new testing facility that will be confirmed by follow-up testing next week, and include information about the nearest alternative swimming locations.

 **Higher Risk Action:**
-Send out the text message alert immediately warning the public about elevated bacteria levels and strongly advising against swimming, based on a single preliminary test result from a new testing facility that has not yet completed calibration verification, with no historical comparison data or confirmation from additional testing, and include information about the nearest alternative swimming locations and symptoms to watch for if people choose to swim despite the advisory.
+Send out the text message alert immediately stating definitively that the lake is contaminated and unsafe for swimming without mentioning that results are preliminary, from a new untested facility, or awaiting confirmation, presenting the 2.5x threshold exceedance as established fact and recommending the lake be avoided entirely.

 **Lower Risk Action:**
-Send out the text message alert immediately warning the public about elevated bacteria levels and strongly advising against swimming, based on five independent test results from two different certified laboratories (including the department's regular facility and a state reference lab) all showing consistent E. coli readings at 2.5x the safe threshold across samples taken at different times and locations around the swimming area, and include information about the nearest alternative swimming locations and symptoms to watch for if people choose to swim despite the advisory.
+Send out the text message alert immediately explaining that preliminary results from a new testing facility suggest possible elevated bacteria levels at 2.5x the safe threshold, clearly emphasizing the unconfirmed nature of these results, noting the lack of historical data and that the usual lab will provide confirmation testing next week, while advising visitors to use their own judgment about swimming and providing specific information about what symptoms to watch for and when to seek medical attention if they do choose to swim.

-### Before Refinement

-**LLM Overall Score:** 3.60/5

 **LLM Dimension Scores:**
 - Risk Ordering: 3.00/5